skerkour/kerkour.com/content/blog/bloom-whats-next.md

 * On <a href="https://gitlab.com/bloom42" target="_blank" rel="noopener">Gitlab on the respective projects</a>.
 * On the Discord chat

-But it’s better to avoid the latter for suggestions, to not lost them.
+But it’s better to avoid the latter for suggestions, not to lose them.

 ### Roadmap